chumingqian/Deploy_Yolov4_On_Ultra96_v2/README_eng.md

 Part2: On Host machine(ubuntu18.04) use the Vitis -ai 1.3.2(Xilinx) tool to quantize and compile the network.
 ------------

    2.0 Install Docker on Ubuntu18.04, if Docker not installed on your machine (https://docs.docker.com/engine/install/ubuntu/ ).
 Follow the Post installation steps  for Linux ( https://docs.docker.com/engine/install/linux-postinstall/ ) to ensure that your Linux user is in the group Docker.
-Or you can  reference the  https://www.xilinx.com/html_docs/vitis_ai/1_3/installation.html to install the vitis ai。
+Or you can  reference the  https://www.xilinx.com/html_docs/vitis_ai/1_3/installation.html to install the vitis ai.

    2.1 Clone the Vitis ai repository to obtain the examples, reference code, and scripts.